terramate-io/terramate/README.md

 [![codecov](https://codecov.io/gh/mineiros-io/terramate/branch/main/graph/badge.svg?token=gMRUkVUAQ4)](https://codecov.io/gh/mineiros-io/terramate)
 [![Join Slack](https://img.shields.io/badge/slack-@mineiros--community-f32752.svg?logo=slack)](https://mineiros.io/slack)

-Terramate is a tool for managing multiple Stacks containing Terraform code.

 The stack concept is not defined by Hashicorp's Terraform tooling but just a convention used by the _Terraform community_, so a stack can be loosely defined as: